AP Johnson Blog About Consulting

 July 6, 2020

-AP Johnson — Blog — Lists — About
+AP Johnson Blog About Consulting

 About Me

-My name is André-Paul, but you can call me AP 👋I've spent the past decade working in product and growth for early and mid-stage startups.
-These days you can find me in Toronto leading core product development at Bonsai.Outside of work, I am an avid reader and am always on the lookout for new book recommendations.
+I've spent the past decade working in product and growth for early and mid-stage startups.
+These days you can find me in Toronto leading core product development at Bonsai.I also do product and growth consulting for early-stage startups.
+You can learn more here.Outside of work I am an avid reader and love a good book recommendation.
 Hit me up if you have any!

 My top reads from the business bookshelf.